 Is La Push beach Washington a real place?

 La Push beach Washington is very much a real place but the true name of this popular beach is actually the first beach, situated on the Quileute reservation on the pacific northwest coastline.

 Is La Push worth visiting?

-There are so many great places to visit in Washington, we especially recommend visiting the sandy beach La Push because it’s an excellent tourist destination for those wishing to capture beautiful visuals of the rough and cold waters of the pacific coastline, relax in a low-key coastal town environment, and hike nearby trails that are abundant in this region of Washington.
+While there are so many great places to visit in Washington, we especially recommend visiting the sandy beach La Push because it’s an excellent tourist destination for those wishing to capture beautiful visuals of the rough and cold waters of the pacific coastline.
+Take a moment to relax in a low-key coastal town environment, and hike nearby trails that are abundant in this region of Washington.

 What tribe is in La Push WA?

 The tribe that calls La Push home is the Quileutes tribe and their reservation is where the three beaches: First beach, second beach, and third beach are all situated.
 Their tribe has called this place home for over hundreds of years.